angelj-a/http-simple/README.md

 http-simple
 ===========

-A very simplistic www-bot that I programmed to learn a bit about HTTP protocol
+A very simplistic www-bot in C that I programmed to learn a bit more about the HTTP protocol and POSIX sockets